bonfire-networks/bonfire-app/docs/HACKING.md

 - From a fresh checkout of this repository, this command will fetch the app's dependencies and setup the database (the same commands apply for all three options above):

 ```
-make setup
+just setup
 ```

 - You should then be able to run the app with:

 ```
-make dev
+just dev
 ```

-- See the `make` commands below for more things you may want to do.
+- See the `just` commands below for more things you may want to do.

 ## Onboarding